 Our new Travel Specialist, Michelle Barth, spent 2 months traveling throughout Southeast Asia.
-In her last blog, she described her Chiang Rai sustainable biking tour.
 Continue on the journey with her as she recalls some of her favorite meals from Ubud, Bali.

 Before my travels to Bali a few key travel words come to mind: surf, temples, monkeys, ex-patriots, rice fields, and massage.